-Following a concussion, many students have difficulty in school due to difficulties with short-term memory, concentration, and organization.
+Following a concussion, many student-athletes have difficulty in school.
+These problems may last from days to months and often involve difficulties with short-term memory, concentration and organization.

 In many cases after the injury, it is best to decrease the athlete's class load early in the recovery phase.
-This may include staying home from school for no more than 1 or 2 days, followed by academic adjustments (such as a reduced class schedule), until the athlete has fully recovered.
-Decreasing the stress on the brain and not allowing the athlete to push through symptoms will shorten the recovery time and ensure total resolution of symptoms.
-The academic adjustments are best managed by a school concussion team.
-Speak with the school guidance counselor, school nurse, or athletic trainer to help with this process.
+This may include staying home from school for a few days, followed by academic adjustments (such as a reduced class schedule), until the athlete has fully recovered.
+Decreasing the stress on the brain and not allowing the athlete to push through symptoms will hasten the recovery time and ensure total resolution of symptoms.